 ), a Logia-type allowing him to turn into smoke.

-Despite his stern, businesslike manner, he does seem to have a soft side.
+Despite his stern, businesslike manner, Smoker is a good man with a soft side.
 In Loguetown, when a little girl bumped into him and dropped her ice cream on his trousers, he takes it in good heart, even giving her money to buy a new cone with more ice cream.
 He also shows respect and even protective kindness to his subordinate, Tashigi, as well as letting Luffy go after Zoro was ordered to save Smoker from drowning.

-During the time skip, he achieved the rank of Vice-Admiral, two ranks above his previous position of Commodore, and is still Tashigi's superior as she runs G-5.
+During the time skip, he achieved the rank of Vice-Admiral, two ranks above his previous position of Commodore, and is still Tashigi's superior as he runs G-5's Unit 01.

 - Anti-Villain Type IV/Hero Antagonist: See Reasonable Authority Figure, Sympathetic Inspector Antagonist and Inspector Javert.

 - And Show It to You / Beat Still, My Heart: By courtesy of Trafalgar Law.
 Ouch.